fithamlak/To-do-list/readme.md

 ### Usage

 To run the project, execute the following command:
-- Go to the file called index.html.
-- Right click Open Live Server.

-  or
 - open terminal from your directory
 - run `npm start`